rishitvm/Learnings/README.md

-# 🤖 Gen AI Learnings
+# 🤖 Gen AI & Agentic AI Learnings

-This repository contains a series of Notebooks and zip files implementing foundational and advanced Concepts of 🧠 Gen AI models and 🤖 Agentic AI workflows along with 🚀 FastAPI (as Backend API), 🖥️ Streamlit (as Frontend UI) and 📦 Docker (for deployment).
-Few concepts are done from scratch (using PyTorch and NumPy) and few are mini projects for practice.
+This repository contains a collection of notebooks and mini-projects that explore both foundational and advanced concepts in Generative AI and Agentic AI.

+Key tools and technologies used include:
+🧠 Gen AI models – Implemented and fine-tuned using PyTorch and Transformers (few from scratch and few direct) 🤖 Agentic AI workflows – Built mini projects for practice using custom agent logic 🖥️ Frontend UI – Built with Streamlit for interactive user interfaces 🚀 Backend APIs – Powered by FastAPI for model inference and logic orchestration 📦 Deployment – Containerized and managed using Docker
 ---

 ## 📁 Contents